 - Sinus deficiencies

 Dr. Aaron T. Ward can perform a ridge augmentation to help recreate the natural contours of your gums and jaw following a tooth extraction.
 This procedure is recommended for both aesthetic purposes and to help support a dental implant.
-Call 801-394-6651 today to make your appointment with our periodontist and learn more about ridge augmentation in Ogden, Utah.
+Call 801-394-6651 today to make your appointment with our periodontist and learn more about our ridge augmentation services in Ogden, Utah.

 Ridge augmentation is a common bone grafting procedure used to recreate the natural contour of the gums and jawbone after tooth loss and bone loss.
 The alveolar ridge of the jaw is the bone that surrounds and supports the roots of the teeth.
 This ridge may deteriorate after tooth loss or removal, leaving an indentation in the jawbone.
 Bone loss after tooth loss can not only affect your smile aesthetically, but it can also make tooth replacement more difficult.
 Our periodontist may recommend a ridge augmentation procedure to restore the original height and width of the alveolar ridge for aesthetic purposes or to allow the successful placement of a dental implant.